radheshpai87/YSCAM/README.md

 - Implementing a more robust and scalable architecture for handling large volumes of images
 - Enhancing the model's accuracy through fine-tuning and incorporating additional features

+## API Key Security

+The OCR functionality uses OCRSpace API, which requires an API key.
+For security:

+- The API key is set as an environment variable and not stored in the codebase
+- In development, use the .env file (not committed to Git) to store your API key
+- In production, set the OCR_API_KEY environment variable on your server
+- For Render deployment, the API key is set in the environment variables section

+Never commit your API keys to version control.